Lukoil: Oil and gas processing

-Speaking at a press conference in New York on October 18, 2006, the company's CEO Vagit Alekperov said Lukoil is refusing to build a new refinery in Russia.
+Speaking at a press conference in New York on 18 October 2006, the company's CEO Vagit Alekperov said Lukoil is refusing to build a new refinery in Russia.
 According to him, "at this stage it is inexpedient and economically inefficient."
 At the same time, Lukoil planned to build a large complex in Kalmykia for the processing of natural gas from the North Caspian fields worth over $3 billion.
 The work was supposed to start in the spring of 2008.
 Also in March 2007, Lukoil announced it would expand the capacity in the Lukoil Neftochim Burgas refinery in Burgas, Bulgaria from 7.5 million tons to 10 million tons of oil per year.

+The Lukoil ISAB refinery in Italy was sold in 2023.

 Petrochemistry

 The subsidiary company Lukoil-Neftekhim specializes in petrochemistry, and operates the Stavrolen (Budyonnovsk), Saratovorgsintez, and the Karpatneftekhim (Kalush, Ukraine) petrochemical plants.
 Petrochemical facilities are also part of the Neftochim Burgas Combine in Bulgaria.
 "Lukoil" is the largest producer of alkene and acrylonitrile in Eastern Europe.
 Together with Sibur, Lukoil-Neftekhim owns a controlling stake in the Polief plant.